fboundy/ha_solar_opt/README.md

 Depending on the forecast and the relative Day/Night tariffs and whether one has an export contract, it is often that the marginal cost of over-charging is low: Octopus Agile export rates during the day are often similar to Octopus Economy 7 Night import rates.
 However, the marginal cost of under-charging is high due to the fact that you will end up using Day rate electricity in the evening/overnight.

 The safest option is therefore to use `Solcast_p10`.
 However if the sun delivers at the top end of the range this will be sub-optimal.
 The `Solis_Swanson` approach calclates the cashflows at all 3 confidence levels and then weights them 30:40:30 to optimise on an expected cost.
 This <i>should</i> be the optimum approach, particularly if you have no export contract.

+<h3>Where Does the Forecast Consumption Come From?</h3>

+At present the user defines an entity which contains consumption data.
+This is then averaged on a half-hourly basis over a given number of days.
+This is probably one of the big uncertainties in the forecast.
+Suggested improvements are welcome.

 <h3>Does It Work With Agile?</h3>